wiremock/wiremock.org/_site/docs/configuration.md

 ## Listening for raw traffic

-If you would like to observe raw HTTP traffic to and from Jetty for debugging purposes you can use a `WiremockNetworkTrafficListener`.
+When debugging, you can observe raw HTTP traffic to and from Jetty with a `WiremockNetworkTrafficListener`.

-One scenario where it can be useful is where Jetty alters the response from Wiremock before sending it to the client.
-(An example of that is where Jetty appends a --gzip postfix to the ETag response header if the response is gzipped.)
-Using WireMock's request listener extension points in this case would not show those alterations.
+ !!!
+Warning ""

+   Using WireMock's request listener extension points in some cases do not show some  alterations that Jetty can make, in the response from Wiremock, before sending it to the client.
+For example, if you set it to append a --gzip postfix to the ETag response header for gzipped responses, it does not show.

 To output all raw traffic to console use `ConsoleNotifyingWiremockNetworkTrafficListener`, for example: